 3 / 5 Stars

 U.S. News evaluated 174 High Yield Bond Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The investment seeks total return.
 The fund invests at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of below investment-grade, high-risk, corporate bonds that are rated below Baa3 by Moody's or below BBB- by S&P or Fitch, commonly referred to as "high-yield" or "junk" bonds.
 It may invest up to 20% of its net assets in bank loans and up to 10% of its total assets in equity securities, including common stock.
-The fund may invest a portion of its assets in credit default swaps and bank loans to corporate issuers.
-It also may invest in private placements.
+The fund may invest a portion of its assets in credit default swaps in which the fund may be either the buyer or the seller and bank loans to corporate issuers.

 Fees are Above Average compared to funds in the same category.